A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Experiments

 \section{Experiments}

-\textbf{Attack Setup :} Firstly, we use Blended-C and Badnets-C to represent the clean-label variants of Blended and Badnets attacks.
-Secondly, \(N_p^R:N_p^G: N_p^B\) in MultiBpp attacks represents the concrete quantization setting of poisoning intensity in RGB channels.
+We optimize \{Badnets-C, Blended-C, BppAttack\} to demonstrate the superiority of our components on various types of attacks \{local high-intensity poisoning attacks, global medium-intensity poisoning attacks, global low-intensity poisoning attacks\}.
+Blended-C and Badnets-C represent the clean-label variants of Blended and Badnets attacks. \(N_p^R:N_p^G:N_p^B\) in MultiBpp attacks represents the concrete quantization setting of poisoning intensity in RGB channels.
 Specifically, the default bit depth of BppAttack in the original work is \(5\), which can be seen as \(32:32:32\) in this paper.
 Base represents the quantization attack by \(32:32:32\) without the training control and label flipping in BppAttack.

-Furthermore, Bengin serves as the original training period without backdoor attacks.
-In this paper, BA measures mean accuracy on clean test samples across \(20\) epochs, and ASR quantifies the ratio of poisoned samples to be classified as the target label.
-Backdoor attacks seek to elevate ASR and limit BA degradation.
-All attacks are constructed by merely poisoning the dataset without label control.

-\textbf{Remark :} We provide \{Details of the experiment setting, Extended ablation study, Visualization of poisoned images\} in \textbf{Appendix G-I}.
-For better readability in tables, we use \textbf{Red} and \textbf{Blue} to respectively represent the negative performance and the positive ASRs of attacks.
+Details of attack setup can be seen in \textbf{Appendix G}.